-Under their Advisory and Administration Agreements, effective June 1, 2019, the Amana Growth Fund, Amana Income Fund, and Amana Developing World Fund each pay the adviser an advisory and administration fee of 0.80% on the first \$1 billion of a Fund's average daily net assets, 0.70% on the next \$1 billion, and 0.60% on assets over \$2 billion.
-Under the Advisory and Administration Agreement for the Participation Fund, the Fund pays the adviser an advisory and administration fee of 0.50% annually of the average daily net assets.
+Under their Investment Advisory and Administrative Services Agreement, effective December 1, 2020, the Amana Growth Fund, Amana Income Fund, and Amana Developing World Fund each pay the adviser an advisory and administration fee of 0.80% on the first \$1 billion of a Fund's average daily net assets, 0.65% on the next \$1 billion, and 0.50% on assets over \$2 billion.
+Under the Investment Advisory and Administrative Services Agreement for the Participation Fund, the Fund pays the adviser an advisory and administration fee of 0.50% annually of the average daily net assets.
 The adviser, at its own expense and without additional cost to the Funds, furnishes office space, office facilities and equipment, personnel (including executive officers), and clerical and bookkeeping services required to conduct the Funds' business.

-The Advisory and Administration Fees table at left shows

-amounts Saturna Capital Corporation was paid as the Funds' investment adviser and administrator for the three most recent fiscal years ended May 31.
+The Advisory and Administration Fees table below shows amounts Saturna Capital Corporation was paid as the Funds' investment adviser and administrator for the three most recent fiscal years ended May 31.

-The advisory agreements also provide that in the event the total expenses of a Fund (excluding taxes, commissions and extraordinary items) for any fiscal year exceed 2% of average daily net assets, the Fund shall be reimbursed for such excess.
+The Investment Advisory and Administrative Services Agreement also provide that in the event the total expenses of a Fund (excluding taxes, commissions, and extraordinary items) for any fiscal year exceed 2% of average daily net assets, the Fund shall be reimbursed for such excess.
 No reimbursements have been required.

-The Investment Advisory and Administrative Services Agreement is renewable from year to year with respect to each Fund, so long as its continuance is approved at least annually (1) by the vote of a majority of the Disinterested Trustees, cast in person at a meeting called for the purpose of voting on such
+The Investment Advisory and Administrative Services Agreement is renewable from year to year with respect to each Fund, so long as its continuance is approved at least annually (1) by the vote of a majority of the Independent Trustees, cast in person at a meeting called for the purpose of voting on such approval, and (2) by the vote of a majority of the Trustees or by a majority vote of the outstanding shares of the Fund (as defined by the 1940 Act).